r52/quasar/README.rst

 **Quasar** is a cross-platform desktop application that displays web-based widgets on your desktop.
 Quasar takes full advantage of the Chromium engine to allow even for complex, fully dynamic web apps.

 Quasar provides a WebSocket-based Data Server that is extensible using plugins.
 The Data Server is capable of processing and sending data to client widgets that would otherwise not be available in a purely web-based context, for example, your PC's resource information such as CPU and memory usage, or your `Spotify client's now-playing information <https://github.com/r52/quasar-spotify>`_.
-See :doc:`plugqs` and :doc:`api` for more information on how to create a Data Server extension plugin, and :doc:`widgetqs` for building widgets.
+Refer to Quasar's documentation at https://quasardoc.readthedocs.io for more information on how to build a widget or a Data Server extension plugin.

 Quasar is licensed under GPL-3.0.